Who We Are

 - Bible studies by the Mary-Martha Society and by members of the congregation.

 Our service to the people of the Upper Connecticut River Valley and beyond is demonstrated in many ways.
 We enjoy close relations with other churches, educational institutions and social service agencies.
 Some of what we do includes:

 - Partnerships with The Haven, LISTEN, WISE, Headrest, Bread for the World, Hannah House, Habitat for Humanity, Good Neighbor Health Clinic, Hospice of the Upper Valley, and various Lutheran agencies.

-- We provide meeting space for High Horses (a therapeutic riding program), Education for Ministry (EFM, a program of theological education-at-a-distance, and Opera North (in the summer).
+- We provide meeting space North Country Community Theater (in the fall), and Opera North (in the summer).
 We also host regular music instruction and occasional outside groups and events, such as Toastmasters, using or taking place at OSLC.
 Area groups are welcome to utilize or rent space with us; if interested, contact the church at (603) 643-3703.